 Make sure that all nail or screw heads are driven down below the paper surface of the wallboard.
 Ideally, the paper surface of the drywall should not be broken (if so, it lessens the holding power of the fastener), but should be recessed just slightly below the surface of the drywall panel.
-Drag a taping knife over the surface to detect fasteners that might not be fully recessed, and if you find any, tighten the screws up or drive the nails just enough to remove the obstacle.
+Before mudding, drag a taping knife over the surface to detect fasteners that might not be fully recessed, and if you find any, tighten the screws up or drive the nails just enough to remove the obstacle.

 Choose Your Tape and Mud

-- Taping compound is the mud used for the main application of tape to the seams and corners, and for the second coat, designed to fill in the major gaps.
+- Taping compound is the mud used for the main application of tape to the seams and corners, and for the second coat.
+It is designed to fill in the major gaps.

-- Topping compound is used for third finish layer of mud, a skim coat over the seams and fastener holes that create the final smooth coat.
+- Topping compound is used for third finish layer of mud, a skim coat over the seams, and fastener holes that create the final smooth coat.
 It is not designed to adhere the tape to the drywall panels in the same way that taping compound does.

 - All-purpose compound is a general purpose mud that serves all purposes.
 For most DIYers, this is the only mud they really need.

-- The lightweight compound is another all-purpose mud, designed to dry faster.
+- Lightweight compound is another all-purpose mud, designed to dry faster.
 Many pros avoid lightweight compound, believing it has inferior adhesion than the other types.

 Whether using powdered drywall compound or a premixed product, give the mud a thorough stirring before using it.